Jacob-Wiedemeier/SafeDeploySDP2022/README.md

 # Hello Application example

+## Run with Docker directly
+There are two services, hello and loadgen.
+Each runs in its own consistent and isolated containers, and are linked only by network.

 Run directly using Docker containers and the docker compose plugin.
+It:
+* builds the images,
+* creates a container for each image,
-It builds the images, links containers by network, and starts all containers.
+* links containers by network,
+* and starts all containers.

 ```
 docker compose up --build --remove-orphans